Meilin-Lyu/CMPUT404-assignment-css-hell/README.md

 Citation:
 ====================
-Responsive Navigation Bar in homepage is refer to https://www.w3schools.com/howto/howto_js_topnav_responsive.asp, I learnt and used in good.html(line14-19),bad.html(line14-19),good.css(line 18-31) and bad.css(line 12-25)
+Responsive Navigation Bar in homepage is refer to https://www.w3schools.com/howto/howto_js_topnav_responsive.asp, I learnt and used in good.html(line14-19),ugly.html(line14-19),good.css(line 18-31) and ugly.css(line 12-25)

 The fake photo was created by using https://www.cartoonify.de/